coalesce-lab/nsum-name-selection/README.md

 - -N : Number of solutions provided by the approach.
 - --verbose : Use if information of the running approach is desired.

-3. Inspect the solutions in the original ".xlsx" sile.
+3. Inspect the solutions in the original ".xlsx" file.

 ## License